 A third party is defined as any party other than the two clubs involved in the transfer or any previous club with which the player has been registered.
 These new FIFA banning regulations are binding on all national football associations and must be included in their rules.
 All existing third party ownership agreements must be registered with FIFA TMS by the end of April 2015, with those pre-dating 1 January 2015 being allowed to run their contractual course without extension.
 Those entered between 1 January and 30 April 2015 may not have a contractual duration of more than one year.
 Clubs and players falling foul of these new rules are exposed to disciplinary sanctions.

-For clubs, investors and players with existing TPO agreements, the first essential step must be to ensure that registration with FIFA TMS has been effected.
+Samuel Okoronkwo argues that for clubs, investors and players with existing TPO agreements, the first essential step must be to ensure that registration with FIFA TMS has been effected.
 If not, that omission must be rectified voluntarily as soon as possible with a proper explanation of the reasons for the late registration.
 If properly done with professional assistance then the potential sanctions for out of time registration could be mitigated.

 The second essential step must be a proper review of the provisions of the agreement and assessment of its practical operation.
 This will determine when it could by mutual consent be brought to an end in the optimum commercial interest of the contracting parties.
 Again this is best undertaken with the benefit of proper professional assistance.

 The legitimate need that TPO was serving is not satisfied much less fulfilled by the ban.
 As a result, some critics have said that TPO will simply go underground, become more sinister and therefore beyond regulation.
 This however need not be the case and reputable individuals and organisations need not run such an avoidable risk.
 Instead, professionally well-crafted arrangements which meet the needs of the parties while fully complying with the new regulations should be their prudent way forward.